Loving Someone With Anxiety Disorder

 In short, having an anxiety disorder can be mentally, physically, and emotionally draining.
 With this in mind, how can we begin to effectively show love to someone who is experiencing something as challenging as living with anxiety?

-Below, find several tips to help you show love to someone with an anxiety disorder.
+Below, find several tips to help you support someone with anxiety disorder.

 To avoid merging your partner with their illness, it can be important to remember that anxiety is not typically a weakness or a chosen way of being.
 People with anxiety usually wish to be seen as more than their illness.
 They're likely aware of the impact they have on others, and that can be difficult in itself.
 Saying things like, "Chill out," or "You're overreacting," may only increase their pain and make them feel more isolated.

-When possible, it often helps to be completely present for their anxious thoughts and feelings, acknowledging that they're valid and they matter.
+When possible, it often helps to be completely present for their anxious thoughts and feelings, acknowledging that their feelings which result from their thoughts are real and they matter.
 You might talk about what they're going through with an open mind and let them know that you don’t have any expectations for them to “fix” anything.
 At the end of the talk, it’s usually helpful to let them know they're accepted and loved as they are with a hug or a simple "I love you, and I'm here for you."

-Keep in mind that it's generally not about you
+Keep in mind anxiety disorders are not about you

 Celebrate the small victories

-Invite them to do self-care activities with you
+Invite them to do activities that will improve their mental health

 Rawpixel